Supply Chain Optimisation with Python

 Build your Model

-We will be using the Python PuLP library.
+We will use the PuLP Python library.

 PuLP is a modelling framework for Linear (LP) and Integer Programming (IP) problems written in Python and maintained by COIN-OR Foundation (Computational Infrastructure for Operations Research).